wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/output_images/color_thresholding_example_all.jpg)

+_Combining HLS and RGB thresholding:_

+After experimenting with thresholding either the S channel of the image in HLS color space and the R channel in RGB color space, I also tried combining them, which seems to give the best result.

 **Gradient Thresholding**

 To highlight lane lines, I also apply gradient thresholding with the Sobel operators (using `cv2.Sobel`, which takes the gradient of
     an image in either the x or the y direction).
 The three thresholds I used in combination was
 - magnitude thresholding